grippenet/user-stats-service/readme.md

 - users_active (count): Count of activated accounts
 - users_weekly (count): Count of activated accounts with a weekly reminded subscription
 - users_newsletter (count): Count of activated accounts with a newsletter subscription
+- users_weekday (map): Map of count of activated accounts by weekday assigned for weekly reminder (key of the map=weekday number)

 ## Usage